AllenNeuralDynamics/aind-multiplane-ophys-pipeline-without-splitting/README.md

 # Multiplane optical physiology processing pipeline

 The multiplane pipeline processes planar optical physiology data acquired in parallel to extract events from the ROIs in each plane *Figure 1*.
 Motion correction and segmentation are both done using [Suite2p](https://github.com/MouseLand/suite2p) and the final outputs of the pipeline are the cellular events detected by [OASIS](https://github.com/j-friedrich/OASIS).
-This pipeline is an extenstion of the [aind-single-plane-ophys-pipeline](https://github.com/AllenNeuralDynamics/aind-single-plane-ophys-pipeline) and includes steps to de-interleave the collected images shown in *Figure 1* and remove ghosting of cells in pairs of planes collected simultaneously.
+This pipeline is an extension of the [aind-single-plane-ophys-pipeline](https://github.com/AllenNeuralDynamics/aind-single-plane-ophys-pipeline) and includes steps to de-interleave the collected images shown in *Figure 1* and remove ghosting of cells in pairs of planes collected simultaneously.

 ![alt text](resources/MesoscopeTIFFConstruction.png)
 *Figure1*